jyotiska0099/fake_news_detector_twitter/README.md

 	3. Run "python tweets_collect.py" to collect the news to be checked

 	Step2: Comparison
-	1. Run "python comparison.py" to compare the collected news to existing genuine news.
+	1. Run "python comparison.py" to compare the collected news to the existing genuine news.
 Here we are using Google's Universal Sentence Encoder's TF Hub module to perform the lexical as well as semantic similarity.

 # Three Level of Comparison